Get This Sales Funnel Custom Built >> Click Here!

 Monthly unique visitors

-Monthly unique visitors is an important one for SaaS KPIs.
+Monthly unique visitors are an important one for SaaS KPIs.
 It's the number of different users visiting your website each month.
-If a single person is visiting the site multiple times within a given time, they will be considered as one unique visitor.
-That is of course as long as they use the same browser for the visits and do not clear the browser cookies.
-Use this metric along with the source of traffic, to know more about how effective you paid or SEO campaigns are.
-Monthly unique visitors is a good reflection of the size of the audience and is a good measure of your brand reach.
+If a single person visits the site multiple times within a given time, they will be considered one unique visitor.
+That is, of course, as long as they use the same browser for the visits and do not clear the browser cookies.
+Use this metric and the traffic source to know more about how effective your paid or SEO campaigns are.
+Monthly unique visitors are a good reflection of the size of the audience and are a good measure of your brand reach.

 Use tools like Google Analytics to estimate monthly unique visitors.